equinor/ops-actions/scripts/oidc/README.md

     gh auth login
     ```

-1. Configure federated credentials and role assignments in `oidc.json`.
+1. Configure federated credentials and role assignments in a file `oidc.json`.

 1. Run the script `oidc.sh`: